The 1 Year Programme

 Become a Film Industry Professional under OTOXO’s Guidance

-For the first six-months, participants are given exhaustive training in every aspect of the documentary making process, including:
+For the first nine months, participants are given exhaustive training in every aspect of the documentary making process, including:

 - Research techniques: Finding a film, finding the right film.